aryan6673/aryan6673.github.io/_pages/about.md

 ---

-## This isn’t a brand.
+## This isn’t a pitch.
 It’s a reflection.

-You won’t find loud slogans here.
-No auto-playing videos.
-No promises of “results in 30 days.”
-What you will find is thought.
-Texture.
-Space to breathe.
-I’m not trying to go viral.
-I’m trying to go inward.

-This page is personal — not in the way social media claims to be, but truly.
-It’s what happens when someone stops performing and starts writing.
-If you’re here, I hope you read this like a letter that accidentally got mailed to you, but still made sense.
+I wasn’t sure what to write here.
+So I did what I always do when I’m unsure: I stared at the blank page until it stopped staring back.
+Then I wrote this.

+No elevator pitch.
+No bullet points.
+No pretending I know more than I do.
+Just this: I’m someone who thinks a lot — sometimes too much — about the gap between what we say and what we mean.
+About how often we speak in punchlines when what we really need are pauses.

+Everyone’s busy performing.
+I get it.
+That’s how the game works.
+But what if we stopped?
+What if — just for a second — we stopped trying to be impressive and started being honest?

+This isn’t a portfolio.
+It’s a page.
+Not a statement of purpose — more like a glitch in the system.
+A moment to say: *Hey.
+I’m here.
+And I think.
+And I care.*

+If you’re reading this, maybe it wasn’t meant for you.
+But maybe that’s exactly why you should be reading it.

+So no, this isn’t a pitch.
+It’s something quieter.
+Maybe even something real.

 ---